 He has been named to Best Lawyers in America, Kentucky SuperLawyers, and Litigation Counsel of America.
 He served as the Assistant Deputy Attorney General for Kentucky between 1996-2003.

-He has been lead counsel in numerous high profile cases including: Kentucky’s settlement with the major cigarette manufacturers which created a fund of $1.5 billion for tobacco farmers; major settlement with Anthem Insurance for $44 million used to create a health policy foundation; obtaining a 12 year sentence for Eric Conn who perpetrated the largest fraud in the history of Social Security; obtained a reversal on “cumulative error” grounds in the “Clay 8” case, the largest criminal political corruption RICO prosecution ever in Kentucky; a significant settlement against Fayette County schools for the assault on a student by a teacher via 1983 liability; an investigation into corruption and administrative incompetence for the City of Covington that led to a reorganization and several dismissals; declaration of parts of Kentucky Sex Offender Registry as unconstitutional under the First Amendment; and, opinions by the Kentucky Supreme Court striking down on constitutional grounds three separate legislative redistricting plans.
+He has been lead counsel in numerous high profile cases including: Kentucky’s settlement with the major cigarette manufacturers which created a fund of $1.5 billion for tobacco farmers; major settlement with Anthem Insurance for $44 million used to create a health policy foundation; obtaining a 12 year sentence for Eric Conn who perpetrated the largest fraud in the history of Social Security; obtained a reversal on “cumulative error” grounds in the “Clay 8” case, the largest criminal political corruption RICO prosecution ever in Kentucky; a significant settlement against a county school board for the assault on a student by a teacher via 1983 liability; an investigation into corruption and administrative incompetence for the City of Covington that led to a reorganization and several dismissals; declaration of parts of Kentucky Sex Offender Registry as unconstitutional under the First Amendment; and, opinions by the Kentucky Supreme Court striking down on constitutional grounds three separate legislative redistricting plans.